GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **What We Do**

 Soldiers from the 2nd Battalion are prepared to augment our **Army and Air National Guard** counterparts during pre-mobilization, annual training, and other special assignments.
-Our training includes search and rescue (SAR) in wilderness and urban environments, opposing forces, point of distribution operations, traffic control, and much more.
+Our training includes search and rescue in wilderness and urban environments, opposing forces, point of distribution operations, traffic control, and much more.
 We also are ready to support civil authorities in the aftermath of natural disasters.

 **When and Where We Train**